Xinran Liang

 Research

-I'm interested in computer vision and reinforcement learning.
+I'm currently working on computer vision and deep reinforcement learning.

 Reward Uncertainty for Exploration in Preference-based Reinforcement Learning